-In any event, we have to confront the fact that the contemporary global political and legal geometry is more complex than it has ever been and obliges us to rethink older notions of sovereignty and the international state system.
+In any event we have to confront the fact that the contemporary global political and legal geometry is more complex than it has ever been and obliges a rethink of older notions of sovereignty and the international state system.
 Upholding and distinguishing strict 'sovereign' from 'non-sovereign' entities in international practice was never consistently followed in the past and is even less tenable today, as power is increasingly pooled among and across states, and reconfigured and redistributed from within national territories.
 This practical spirit increasingly animates the arrangements of many offshore islands with their metropolitan partners, where non-sovereign island jurisdictions will wish to preserve, or even enhance, their asymmetrical status and autonomous powers, rather than take the risk of joining the ranks of sovereign states themselves.
-In short, life in the 'antechamber' of the state system (see Bartmann, Chapter 5, this volume) may look a good deal more attractive to these jurisdictions than the romantic advocates of sovereign self-determination had ever supposed.
+In short, life in the 'antechamber' of the state system (see Bartmann, this issue) may look a good deal more attractive to these jurisdictions than the romantic advocates of sovereign self-determination had ever supposed.

-Such a position, of course, looks timid and self-defeating from the perspective of those who grew up in the heady days of colonial emancipation following the Second World War; but it is no longer so.
+Such a position, of course, looks like a timid and self-defeating posture from the perspective of those who grew up in the heady days of colonial emancipation following the Second World War; but it is no longer so.
 Opting for non-sovereign jurisdictional status may be a highly rational, strategic choice that can result in substantial net material and security gains for the jurisdiction.
-As Oostindie's Chapter (9) in this collection so ably demonstrates, these judgements should not be lightly or ideologically dismissed, particularly at a time when security concerns are real and when sovereignty for most islands has largely not delivered relatively high levels of economic prosperity.
-The grant of sub-national island jurisdictional status (SNII) typically confers a solid safety net supported by a metropolitan power, while permitting enough discretion to safeguard national identity, local culture and the general exercise of local power.
-McElroy and Pearce (Chapter 4, this volume) refer to a 'superior level of performance' by SNIJs.
-The metropolitan player can meanwhile exercise 'soft imperialism' (which does not typically raise eyebrows amongst the members of the UN Committee on Decolonization), keep a watchful eye for potential geo-strategic military or economic rents, and lavish its munificence upon its small island beneficiaries.
+As Oostindie's paper in this collection so ably demonstrates, such judgements should not to be lightly or ideologically dismissed, particularly at a time when security concerns are real and when sovereignty for most islands has largely not delivered relatively high levels of economic prosperity.
+Being a sub-national island jurisdiction (SNIJ) typically bestows a solid safety net supported by a metropolitan power, while granting enough discretion to safeguard national identity, local culture and the general exercise of local power.
+McElroy and Pearce (in this issue) refer to a "superior level of performance" by SNIJs.
+The metropolitan player can meanwhile exercise 'soft imperialism' (which does not typically raise eyebrows among the members of the UN Committee on Decolonisation), keep a watchful eye for potential geostrategic military or economic rents, and can lavish its munificence upon its small island beneficiaries.

-Within this framework, islands may therefore be wise to ignore the siren call of sovereignty and cut their arrangements more pragmatically and creatively.
-Such a pragmatism manifests itself clearly, for example, in the muddy and treacherous waters of para-diplomacy (see Kelman et al., Chapter 6, this volume).
-Of course, there are many circumstances where sovereignty will show itself to be the most logical or compelling course of action: such would explain the independence of East\rquote Timor in 2002 and of Montenegro in 2006, and Kosovo in 2008 (e.g. Bahcheli et al., 2004).
+Islands nowadays may therefore be wise to ignore the siren call of sovereignty and cut their arrangements more pragmatically and creatively.
+Such pragmatism manifests itself clearly, for example, in the muddy and treacherous waters of paradiplomacy (see Kelman et al., this issue).
+Of course, there are many circumstances where sovereignty will show itself to be the most logical or compelling course of action: such would explain the independence of East Timor in 2002, and possibly that of Kosovo and Montenegro soon (e.g. Bahcheli et al., 2004).
 And there are many examples where (often small) island sovereign states have succeeded beyond all expectations and where the tools of sovereignty have been a vital part of the explanation for their success.
 A good case study would be Iceland; but, even here, as Kristinsson (2000) argues, the continued utility of undiminished sovereignty, together with non-membership of the European Union, will depend on circumstances.
-Surely, this is the point: the appropriate political architecture and jursidictional status for any island can only be known after careful review of all its current and likely future options undertaken in a clearsighted pragmatic spirit (e.g. Le Rendu, 2004).
-And, certainly for our purposes here, there appears to be every reason to expect islands in that kind of review to continue to opt for contoured, negotiated, non-sovereign, constitutional arrangements in the future (e.g. Dodds, 2002).
+Surely this is the point: the appropriate political architecture and jursidictional status for any island can only be known after careful review of all its options-current and likely in the forseable future-undertaken in a clearsighted pragmatic spirit (e.g. Le Rendu, 2004).
+Certainly for our purposes there appears to be every reason to expect islands making this kind of review to continue to opt for contoured, negotiated, non-sovereign, constitutional arrangements in the future (e.g. Dodds, 2002).